BADM-1020 Introduction to Business

 3 Credits

 Introduction to entrepreneurial concepts of business management, including components needed to develop an effective business plan and/or skills needed to effectively manage a small business.
-The course includes the principles needed to operate a small business and is also beneficiary for those who desire to upgrade their skills in business management.
+The course includes the principles needed to operate a small business and is also beneficial for those who desire to upgrade their skills in business management.

 Lecture: 3 hours